seballos/game-of-drones/README.md

 # [Game Of Drones](https://github.com/seballos/game-of-drones)

-An extremely addictive game of using react, react-router, webpack and css modules in development
+An extremely addictive game of using react, react-router, webpack in development

 ## Tools